7ipolito/project-gallery-youtube/README.md

 - **Jest**: Used for writing unit and integration tests for the backend.
 - **PostgreSQL**: A powerful, open-source object-relational database system.

+## Configure the enviroment variables
+- Before install the depedencies it is necessary you get a `key` you will access [Google console](https://console.cloud.google.com/) and create a key without restrictions.
+- After you will put you key in .env following the model in .env.example
+- Also it is necessary to configure the database, i recommend you use [Supabase](https://supabase.com/) it will appear same like this `postgresql://postgres.[YOUR-USER]:[YOUR-PASSWORD][YOUR-URL]:6543/postgres`

 ## Installation

 Before you start, ensure you have `node` and `npm` installed on your machine.